X

 WR Garrett Wilson

-The biggest question about Garrett Wilson heading into Week 7 is what will his target share look like with Adams now in New York.
+The biggest question about Garrett Wilson heading into Week 7 is what his target share looks like with Adams now in New York.
 Wilson ranks fifth in target share (30.7%) through six weeks, and the young wideout has seen 33 targets over the past two games.
 You're still likely starting him in Week 7, especially since he could see more opportunities in the slot moving forward.

 TE Pat Freiermuth

 Pat Freiermuth's fantasy value could rise with Wilson now taking over quarterback duties in Pittsburgh.
 He has played at least 75% of the offensive snaps in four straight games and has seen at least four targets in four of six games this season.
-However, he'll be a riskier TE1 option against a Jets secondary that has allowed only one tight end touchdown in 2024.
+However, he'll be a riskier TE1 option against a Jets secondary that has allowed only one tight-end touchdown in 2024.

 TE Tyler Conklin